Theft Crime Attorney in San Jose

-San Jose Theft Attorney Defends Against Criminal Charges in Bay Area
+Defending Against Criminal Theft Charges in Bay Area

-The unlawful taking of property belonging to another in California is known as “theft.”
-Unfortunately, there is no such thing as a minor theft charge.
+Theft is the unlawful taking of property belonging to another person or entity in California.
 Even a misdemeanor charge can have life-altering consequences.
 If convicted, you face limitations to your freedom.
 For example, you may become ineligible for government programs like housing, food share and education grants.
 Theft crime can take many forms, depending on the nature and value of the property taken.
 As a result, you may have questions about the allegations against you.
 Our San Jose theft attorney can help defend you and protect your best interests.

 How Does California Define Theft?

 - Deceit: Usually, most people think theft charges involve taking property without consent.
 However, you can face allegations based on deceit.
-For example, price switching on a product can be considered theft by deceit.
+An example of this includes price switching on a product.

 - Fraud: Generally, these charges involve false pretenses.
 For instance, this includes lying or impersonating someone else to illegally obtain another’s property.

-- Larceny: As a rule, larceny is defined as taking property directly possessed by another party.
+- Larceny: As a rule, larceny is taking property directly possessed by another party.
 These charges can involve shoplifting or stealing property from someone’s home or car.
-Depending on the circumstances, larceny can be tried as a misdemeanor or felony.
+Depending on the circumstances, you may face a misdemeanor or felony larceny charge.

 - Embezzlement: Embezzlement occurs when a person in a position of trust manipulates records to obtain assets.
 Usually, this involves stealing entrusted money or property.